-For the three and six months ended June 30, 2019 and 2018, the Company has recorded no income tax benefit (expense).
-The income tax amount for the three and six months ended June 30, 2019 and 2018 differs from the amount that would be expected after applying the statutory U.S. federal income tax rate primarily due to a full valuation allowance recorded against anticipated net operating loss carryforwards.
+For the three and nine months ended September 30, 2019 and 2018, the Company has recorded no and \$7.0 million income tax benefit (expense).
+The income tax amount for the three and nine months ended September 30, 2019 and 2018 differs from the amount that would be expected after applying the statutory U.S. federal income tax rate primarily due to a full valuation allowance recorded against anticipated net operating loss carryforwards.

-The Company has a noncurrent income tax receivable as of June 30, 2019 for \$140,000 which was recorded as an income tax benefit in 2017 and is for the receipt of alternative minimum tax (AMT) credit carryovers.
+The Company has an income tax receivable as of September 30, 2019 for \$140,000 of which \$71,000 is recorded within short term receivables and \$69,000 is recorded in long-term.
+The full amount was recorded as an income tax benefit in 2017 and is for the receipt of alternative minimum tax (AMT) credit carryovers.
 The Tax Cuts and Jobs Act of 2017 (the Tax Act), provides that the AMT credit carryovers are partially refundable beginning in 2018 as an offset to a tax liability.
 The Company expects the amount to be fully refunded by 2021.

 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 Management considers the scheduled reversal of deferred tax liabilities, projected taxable income, and tax planning strategies in making this assessment.
-Valuation allowances have been established for the entire amount of the net deferred tax assets as of June 30, 2019 and December 31, 2018, respectively, due to the uncertainty of future recoverability.
+Valuation allowances have been established for the entire amount of the net deferred tax assets as of September 30, 2019 and December 31, 2018, respectively, due to the uncertainty of future recoverability.

-The Company has a reserve for uncertain tax positions related to state tax matters of \$653,000 as of June 30, 2019 recorded within Accrued Expenses in the condensed consolidated balance sheet, which includes the accrual of interest and penalties.
+The Company has a reserve for uncertain tax positions related to state tax matters of \$653,000 as of September 30, 2019 recorded within Accrued Expenses in the condensed consolidated balance sheet, which includes the accrual of interest and penalties.
 The Company does not expect the amount to change significantly within the next 12 months.